Luktronic/OpenGL-Scientific-Paper/README.md

 # OpenGL Scientific Paper

-This repository contains a scientific paper about rendering with OpenGL, C++ and GLFW.
+This repository contains a scientific paper about rendering with <a href="https://www.opengl.org/" target="blank">OpenGL</a>, C++ and <a href="https://www.glfw.org/" target="blank">GLFW</a>.
 The source code of the project is also included in the repository.

 The paper was written in [Asciidoc](https://asciidoc.org/), using [this](https://github.com/Alwinator/thesis-template) template.